-Shadows of Liberty reveals the extraordinary truth behind the news media: censorship, cover-ups and corporate control.
+Shadows Of Liberty reveals the extraordinary money and power behind the news media dictating censorship, cover‐ups and corporate control.

-Filmmaker Jean-Philippe Tremblay takes a journey through the darker corridors of the US media, where global conglomerates call the shots.
-For decades, their overwhelming influence has distorted news journalism and compromised its values.
+Filmmaker Jean‐Philippe Tremblay takes an intrepid journey through the dark corridors of the American media landscape where global conglomerates call the shots.
+For decades their overwhelming influence has distorted journalism and compromised its values.

 In highly revealing stories, renowned journalists, activists and academics give insider accounts of a broken media system.
 Controversial news reports are suppressed, people are censored for speaking out, and lives are shattered as the arena for public expression is turned into a private profit zone.

-Tracing the story of media manipulation through the years, Shadows of Liberty poses a crucial question: why have we let a handful of powerful corporations write the news?
+Tracing the story of media manipulation through the years, Shadows Of Liberty poses a crucial question: why have we let a handful of powerful private corporations write the news?
 We’re left in no doubt, ‘…what will save us is when we really know what’s going on, media not filtered through the lens or the microphone of a corporation.’
 Amy Goodman

 Jean-Philippe is from Jonquière, Québec, and has recently settled in Montreal after living abroad for 14 years.
-His first feature film as writer, director, & producer is Shadows Of Liberty, it’s been presented in 40 International film festivals, it toured independently in all 50 US States, it was distributed in 25 territories, & nominated for a number of awards including most valuable documentary of the year at Cinema For Peace, Berlin, Germany, 2013.
+His first feature film as writer, director, & producer is Shadows Of Liberty, it’s been presented in 30 International film festivals, it toured independently in all 50 US States, it has been distributed in 25 territories, & nominated for a number of awards including most valuable documentary of the year at Cinema For Peace, Berlin, Germany, 2013.
 Jean-Philippe graduated with a B.A.
 Law and Film Studies from Carleton University 1995, & in 2006 he completed an MA Film Production at the London Film School where his graduation film was selected at the 50th London Film Festival.
 That same year, he joined Doc Factory, a branch of The Bertha Foundation, as one of three directors until 2015.
 The Canada Arts Council awarded him intensive film apprenticeship grant at the S.A.W.
 Video Media Arts Centre & in 1998 he was awarded a JumpstART grant for his short film Rock Bottom Fill.
 Jean-Philippe was a motion picture professional grip & gaffer from 1998 to 2001.
-In 1996 he created an independent documentary project entitled Journey with his extensive travels through South East Asia, and later through Pakistan called Passage, & South America called Flight.
+In 1996 he created an independent documentary project entitled Journey about his extensive travels through South East Asia, and later through Pakistan called Passage, & South America called Flight.
 He is working on new film projects including a feature film inspired by Shadows Of Liberty in partnership with Iambic Dream Films and GPA-Films.
-Jean-Philippe runs Studio De Grand-Pré collective from Montreal with his wife & photographer, Liv Mann, and their baby boy, Janou.
+Jean-Philippe runs Studio De Grand-Pré collective with his wife & photographer, Liv Mann-Tremblay, and their baby boy, Janou.

 Jafa’s cinematography includes, Daughters of the Dust, Julie Dash, (for which he won the cinematography award at the Sundance Film Festival; Seven Songs for Malcolm X, John Akomfrah; Crooklyn, Spike Lee, Conakry Kas, Manthia Diawara, Meet the Eye, Aida Ruilova.